episerver/Quicksilver/README.md

 Installation
 ------------

+1. Configure Visual Studio to add this package source: http://nuget.episerver.com/feed/packages.svc/.
+This allows missing packages to be downloaded, when the solution is built.
-1. Open solution and build to download nuget package dependencies.
+2. Open solution and build to download nuget package dependencies.
-2. Search the solution for "ChangeThis" and review/update as described.
+3. Search the solution for "ChangeThis" and review/update as described.
-3. Run Setup\SetupDatabases.cmd to create the databases.
+4. Run Setup\SetupDatabases.cmd to create the databases.
 In the unlucky event of errors please check the logs.
-4. Start the site (Debug-Start from Visual studio) and browse to http://localhost:50244 to finish installation.
+5. Start the site (Debug-Start from Visual studio) and browse to http://localhost:50244 to finish installation.
 Login with admin/store.

 Note: SQL scripts are executed using Windows authentication so make sure your user has sufficient permissions